psleng/nexus-build/repo-maintenance/README.md

 script to get our version of the repositories.
 These are referred to in the dict "extrapkgs" in `merge-from-upstream` .

+If you are using ./gitserv for test building you can can check out a copy of libvyosconfig somewhere using the local git:// URL, hack the build.sh to refer to that local URL instead of the github one, check that in and push it (which will go to the local test repo only).

 Type `./gitserv stop` to stop the server and clean things up.